drocheam/optrace/docs/source/details/matrix_analysis.rst

 **Aperture behind of setup**

-With the stop being behind all lenses, it itself is equal to the exit pupil (:math:`z_\text{ex} = z_\text{s}`).
+Conversely, if the aperture stop is positioned behind all lenses, it equates to the exit pupil, meaning :math:`z_\text{ex} = z_\text{s}`.

-The entrance pupil then is the result of imaging backwards through all elements with the procedure above and the matrix:
+The entrance pupil in this scenario is calculated by imaging backwards through all elements, employing the procedure described previously, using the matrix:

 .. math::
    \text{M}_\text{front} = \text{M}